moneybutton/yours-channels/docs/yours-lightning.md

 ### Closing the channel

 Either party can broadcast their most recent commitment transaction to the blockchain.
-This closes the channel
+This closes the channel.

 ## Security Properties